IHE/RAD.IRA/input/pagecontent/volume-1.md

 > Note 1: The Report Creator may provide application logic that can make use of the selected resources.
 For example, a nodule (as `ImagingSelection`) and corresponding measurements (as `Observation`) are selected.
 Then the radiologist issues a voice command "insert hyperlink".
 In this case, the Report Creator applies the command with the selected resources and insert a hyperlink reference to the nodule with measurement.

+In addition to the requirements in the Table 1:XX.1.1.2.1-1, when received a DiagnosticReport-open event, the Report Creator shall detect if the report context is a new report context or a report context that is resumed.

+> Note: The DiagnosticReport-open event does not explicitly indicate if the report context is new or resumed.
+See [Subscriber Local Context and Local State](volume-1.html#1xx4110-subscriber-local-context-and-local-state) for design considerations.

+If the report context is resumed, then the Report Creator shall be able to restore the application to the same state associated to the report context as before the interruption.

 ##### 1:XX.1.1.2.2 Event Producing Requirements

 If the Report Creator accepted an event initially (i.e., returning `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Hub using Notify Error [RAD-X11](rad-x11.html).